LazZiya/TagHelpers/README.md

 - v3.1.2
 - ##### PagingTagHelper
   - Hotfix for issue [#8](https://github.com/LazZiya/TagHelpers/issues/8)
-  - Deprected: "PageSizeNavFormMethod" property is no more required, will be removed in a feature release
+  - Deprected: "PageSizeNavFormMethod" property is no longer required, will be removed in a future release
   - "Items per page" renamed to "Page size"